-Turn the low speed needle L clockwise until the stop.
-If the engine has bad acceleration or erratic idling, turn the L needle counter-clockwise until good idling and acceleration.
+Try to find the highest idling speed, turning the low speed needle L clockwise respectively counter-clockwise.
+When the highest speed has been found, turn the low speed needle L 1/4 turn counter-clockwise.

 NOTE!
 If the chain rotates in the idling position, turn the idling speed screw counter-clockwise until the chain stops.